 Last summer, we wrote a detailed post that highlights 25 Awesome Day Trips from Vancouver.
 It’s become a popular post on this travel blog and we’ve been getting a lot of inquiries about Vancouver ever since.

 We don’t often write about our hometown because it feels so familiar.
-However, to non-residents of Vancouver, this waterfront city is considered to be a world class travel destination.
+However, to non-residents of Vancouver, this beautiful waterfront city that we call home is often considered to be a world class travel destination.

 FREE Things to do in Vancouver